School-21-org/SimpleBashUtils/README.md

 To run tests:
 1. go to `src/cat(grep)` folder
 2. run `make test`
-3. you will receive tests result to terminal
+3. you will receive tests result as an output